datene/chicken/README.md

 - [ ] The dashboard is nice and shows part of your profile, my own activity, I can list my challenges
 - [ ] nice styling to logged hours on avatar
 - [ ] Add `letter-spacing:2px;` on avatar
-- [ ] after Deadline: winner met eind score
+- [ ] after Deadline: winner met eind score on show challenge & index
 - [ ] add `target="_blank"` on link to challenge in mailer
 - [ ] Goed kijken naar de afronding van de getallen van de wager: centen klein ernaast

 TO DO MISC
-- [ ] Add wager description and name to email in some relevant way, somewhere, maybe.
+- [x] Add wager description and name to email in some relevant way, somewhere, maybe.
 - [ ] Test challenge from creation to completion (winner, checkpoints etc.)

 TO DO IMPORTANT COPY: